qlAD/my-matery/README.md

 password: 8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92
 toc: false
 mathjax: false
-summary: This is your customized article summary content.
-If this attribute has a value, the article card summary will display this text, otherwise the program will automatically intercept part of the article content as a summary
+summary: This is the content of your custom post summary.
+If there is a value for this attribute, the post card summary will display the text, otherwise the program will automatically intercept part of the post content as a summary.
 categories: Markdown
 tags:
-  -Typora
+  - Typora
-  -Markdown
+  - Markdown
 ---
 ```
 ## Effect screenshot

 ![Home](https://www.hualigs.cn/image/602aa3f8be851.jpg)